 Don’t get stung

-- Do not pay cash or pay for anything upfront, even for materials.
+Do not pay cash or pay for anything up front, even materials.